California Marijuana Law

 California Cannabis Laws and Regulations

-Here is some useful information from NOMRL regarding California's cannabis laws for Adult Use Marijuana Act (AUMA) from licensing to unlawful possession and what you can expect for fines including jail time if you break the new recreational marijuana laws for California.
+Here is some useful information from NOMRL regarding California's cannabis laws for Medical and Adult Use of Cannabis Regulation and Safety Act (MAUCRSA) from licensing to unlawful possession and what you can expect for fines including jail time if you break the new recreational marijuana laws for California.

 (1) Possess, process, transport, purchase, obtain, or give away to persons 21 or older, not more than one ounce of cannabis or 8 grams of concentrated cannabis [HSC 11362.1(a)(1) and (2)].